universityofadelaide/sm-scaffold/README.md

 composer require universityofadelaide/sm-scaffold dev-master
 ```

+If you do not notice the tool files download during the update part of the
-Add the following items to your project's `composer.json`:
+composer run, you may need to update composer, or add the following items to
+your project's `composer.json`:

 ```
 "scripts": {